reframejs/reframe/docs/universal-page-config.md

    The page is hydrated.
    <br/>
    (In other words, React components are attached to the DOM and the page's DOM will eventually be updated by React.)

-This fine-grain control over the "static-ness" of your pages gives you the ability to implement all app types.